daderidd/daderidd.github.io/_pages/about.md

 I’m a curious and enjoy integrating disciplines like data science, epidemiology, digital health and spatial science with fields like genetics, microbiology and virology.
 I am also very result oriented and love working on applied projects providing actionable insights.
 I enjoy collaborating with people and teams from many disciplines and find it extremely rewarding to learn from different perspectives.
 I also frequently talk and teach at events, conferences and MAS, CAS and workshops.
-Through my roles at the University of Geneva and EPFL I have had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, personalizing approaches and creating value.
+Through my roles at the University of Geneva and EPFL I have had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, tailoring approaches, and creating value.